sage-code/maj/basic.md

 **examples:**

 * nara de futa = a story from future
-* dice de pasa = stories from past
+* dica de pasa = talk about the past

 **sufix:**